 The Six Most Common IT Policies

 1. Acceptable Use Policy

 Security is a priority when it comes to any business.
-In order to achieve that, you must establish a detailed acceptable use policy, also known as an AUP.
+To achieve that, you must establish a detailed fair use policy, also known as an AUP.

 An AUP not only ensures security, but it also protects against illegal activity and safeguards a company’s reputation when it comes to the IT department.

 Consequences are part of AUPs.
-They range from restricted use of resources to termination.
+They range from restricted use of resources to the termination.